Betoken/Whitepaper/BetokenWhitepaper.md

 More details about the constraints of applying a blockchain technology to finance can be found here: https://www.esma.europa.eu/sites/default/files/library/dlt_report_-_esma50-1121423017-285.pdf.

-#### 1.4.3 Approval, licensing and operating requirements
+#### 1.4.3 Approval, Licensing and Operating Requirements

-Betoken could need to get an approval and licensing from a national regulator, according to specific requirements in terms of operating rules, organisational structure, and human and material resources.
+Betoken could need to get an approval and licensing from a national regulator, according to specific requirements in terms of operating rules, organizational structure, and human and material resources.
-Once authorized, Betoken could be subject to a certain number of organisational rules, market surveillance and conduct requirements, in order to ensure that the markets are fair, transparent and efficient places, and to provide customer protection.
+Once authorized, Betoken could be subject to a certain number of organizational rules, market surveillance and conduct requirements, in order to ensure that the markets are fair, transparent and efficient places, and to provide customer protection.

-#### 1.4.4 KYC and AML compliance
+#### 1.4.4 KYC and AML Compliance

 On the question of fraudulent activities and AML (Anti-Money Laundering), a robust governance would ensure that only trustworthy participants are accepted.
 In addition, the Ethereum network would allow for more transparency on transaction history and beneficial owners, which would enhance KYC (Know Your Customer) and help trace and prevent fraud.

-#### 1.4.5 Tax burden
+#### 1.4.5 Tax Burden

 Some challenges could also arise from the transnational nature of the blockchain.
 For example, a tax may apply on a given transaction depending on its place of execution.
 The law applicable to blockchain networks should be specified in advance to avoid conflicts.